ClueyHD/compsci2016/README.md

-# Ecocampus compsci2016
+# Ecocampus JMSS compsci2016 Tools

-These error checking scripts are designed to be used with Atlas of Living Australia data to make your life a little easier
+These error checking scripts are designed to be used with Atlas of Living Australia and Ecocampus data to make your life a little easier.

 ## Usage